Fraction Simplifier Examples

 Study Advice

-Ask two questions each time: What is the greatest common divisor, and did I divide both parts by the same number?
+Ask two questions every time: what is the greatest common divisor, and did I divide both parts by the same number?
 That checklist catches most errors immediately.
-Repeating several examples that all simplify to the same final form is also a good way to build intuition for equivalent fractions.
+It also helps to practice groups of examples that all simplify to the same final result, such as several fractions that become 3/4.
+That builds intuition for equivalence rather than isolated memorization.